-A civic space dedicated to pedestrian movement located between blocks, buildings or along alleys.
+to another at through-block locations.
+These civic open spaces are dedicated to pedestrian movement between blocks and buildings or along alleys.
 Paseos may terminate public streets within the Plan area.

-Patio:

-An outdoor space for dining or recreation that adjoins a residence or non-residential use and is often paved.
-It may also be a roofless inner courtyard within a residence or non-residential use.
+Patio: An outdoor space for dining or recreation that adjoins a residence or non-residential use and is often paved.
+It may also be a roofless inner courtyard within a residential or non-residential use.

-Pedestrianoriented: A term describing those aspects of a project intended primarily for the benefit of access, amenities, or services for people on foot or bicycle, including design details at the scale of the human body.
+Pedestrian- A term describing those aspects of a project oriented: intended primarily for the benefit of access, amenities, or services for people on foot or bicycle, including design details at the scale of the human body.